Lenny Piper: Wimbledon

 While Piper did not appear in the Premier League for the Dons, he did feature in all four games of the 1995 UEFA Intertoto Cup group stage.
-He made his professional debut on 25 June 1995 in a 4–0 home defeat to Bursaspor and scored Wimbledon's only goal of the campaign in an 1–1 away draw to Slovakian side Košice.
+He made his professional debut on 25 June 1995 in a 4–0 home defeat to Bursaspor and scored Wimbledon's only goal of the campaign in an 1–1 away draw to Slovak side Košice.
 He was later offered a four-year contract by Wimbledon but turned the offer down on advice from his agent, who believed that his footballing style would be more suited to a lower league club, where he could then gain regular football and be sold on again in a couple of years.
 He stated that his involvement with the England youth team stunted his progression with the Dons, as when he was away with the national side, other youth team players were getting a chance in the first team.